muratk5n/thirdwave/en/index.md

 ---

+News 10: "Officials say hydrogen fuel vehicles are coming soon to New York"

+---

+GlobeNewsWire: "Hydrogen Generation Market Size to Reach $263.5 Billion by 2027 from 160.0 Billion in 2022"

+---

+"Hydrofuel.. has now entered into an exclusive manufacturing and sales agreement with Technocarb Equipment.. for the manufacture and sale of H2 and NH3 fuel kits and conversions of hydrocarbon-fueled generators, engines, tractors and grain driers, etc"

+---

 H2 Central: "Bill supporting the expansion of the H2 fueling network have been reintroduced...
 The Hydrogen for Trucks Act is one of four bills in a newly introduced legislation package and would support the